-In part one of this series I tried to explain the impact of the binding and number of pages had on the published magazine as MagCloud uses different stock of paper for different binding.
+In part one of this series I tried to explain the impact of the binding and number of pages had in the published magazine as MagCloud uses a different stock of paper for different binding.
 Along with that the printer profile used in the process also varies based on the binding you choose.
-These, publishers can control only by knowing the impact of their choices.
+Publishers can control these only by knowing the impact of their choices.

 In preparing the photography for publishing we must pay attention to our working environment and make sure that we use a repeatable and reliable process.
 Of utmost importance is the calibration and profiling of the monitor, careful selection of images, and proper editing of them in Photoshop or Lightroom.
 In this section I will focus on a process I call “smart proofing” when ordering proof copies to maximize the information gained in a controlled and repeatable manner.

 Purpose of smart proofing is the make some decisions up front so that every and any proof we order serves a purpose rather than saying “let’s see how it will come out.”
 If the process is not purposeful we will likely not know what it is we do and do not like and how to fix what does not work.
 Here is what I intend to do in the future and I recommend that you give it a serious thought.

 1. Decide on the number of pages and binding, this will in part determine the paper choice

 The first level decision for a smart proofing strategy is the choice of binding, and in the case of saddle-stitched output the number of pages.
 That will immediately inform whether the number of pages will push the decision in one way or the other.
 Yes, there is an extra $1 charge for perfect binding, but I think it is money well spent for many projects.
 Clearly, it is only for publications that will have at least 20 pages for it is not available as an option for magazines containing fewer pages.
 The paper stock used is consistent between 20-384 pages and the cover stock is heavier cover stock.

 2. Order a minimum number of pages proof that will use the same paper as the final output, along with the previous item, your magazine’s paper choice has been made.